Multi-scale Laplacian community detection in heterogeneous networks

 \section{The Laplacian Random-Walk}

 It has to be reminded that $\hat L_{RW}$ is the identity matrix minus the Markovian stochastic matrix $\hat D^{-1}\hat A$ governing the time evolution of the probability distribution $\mathbf{p}_{RW}(\tau)$ to find the walker at an arbitrary vertex of the network at time $\tau$ \cite{Chung1997}.
-Indeed the discrete time random walk equation reads
+Indeed, the discrete-time random walk equation reads